 Join us in celebrating the holiday season with this year's 75th Annual Christmas Parade.
 See dozens of floats decorated in holiday themes and hear local bands playing Christmas carols while collecting candy and waving on the parade!

-In the glow of the candlelit legislative chambers, musicians will perform traditional old-time songs indigenous to Missouri and the Midwest region.
-The event atmosphere will get you in the holiday spirit.
-Tickets are $10 per person; sales begin Nov.
-28. For more information, please call 636-940-3322 or e-mail email@example.com.
+The glow of candlelight fills the first legislative chambers as musicians perform traditional songs native to Missouri and the Midwest to get you in the holiday spirit.

 You will be surprised and delighted as period-dressed interpreters lead you by candlelight through the fully restored capitol building.
 The ambiance of the warm crackling fire and glowing candles will get you in the holiday mood.
 Admission is $4.50 for adults and $3 for children.
 Tours last one hour and leave every 15 minutes until 9 p.m.
 Reservations are required.
 For more information, please call 636-940-3322.